March 18, 2022 (Updated: June 8, 2023)

 Here is a list of steps to help you calculate your content marketing ROI, comparing your revenue to your investment costs:

 There are a few ways to find the cost of your marketing investment.
-First off, if you hired a marketing company to help you, generally your cost of investment would include what you paid them for their work on the campaign.
-But if your business conducted most of its own marketing, you need to determine that cost yourself.
+First off, if you outsource your content marketing, your cost of investment would include the costs of using outside content marketing services.
+But if your business handles its own marketing initiatives, you need to determine that cost yourself.

 An overhead rate is a set rate that you can apply to certain expenses which add important indirect costs to your content’s production.
 For instance, an employee’s salary might be $40/hour, but if you have a 50% overhead rate, the actual expense would be $60/hour.
-If you’re unsure what your overhead rate is, consider talking with your accounting department to learn more about possible costs or expenses you might be forgetting to include.
+If you’re unsure what your overhead rate is, get with your team and discuss the budget to learn more about possible costs or expenses you might be overlooking.

 Use your revenue as the return, and your costs for the investment.
-Once the calculation is complete, you multiply by 100 to convert the calculation into a percentage.
-For example, say you made $10,000 in sales since the start of your content marketing campaign, and you know the investment cost $2000 in total.
+Once get your answer, multiply by 100 to convert the result into a percentage.
+Let’s say you made $10,000 in sales since the start of your content marketing campaign, and you know the investment was $2,000.
 Your calculation would look like this:

 Though it might seem like the same thing, measuring and calculating your content marketing ROI are two different tasks.
-Calculating involves the formula, listed above, while measuring involves a more in-depth analysis of data to determine if your content is performing well.
-Here is a list of steps to help you measure your content marketing ROI and determine the success of your content channels:
+Calculating involves the formula listed above while measuring involves a more in-depth analysis to determine if your content is performing well.
+Here’s how to measure your content marketing ROI and determine the success of your content channels:

 Setting goals for your content marketing campaign is important because it helps you understand if your efforts were successful.
 Do you want to increase your traffic?
-Your conversion rate?
-Maybe simply your overall sales and revenue?
+Your conversion rates?
+Maybe just your overall sales and revenue?
 Creating a simple objective can help you measure your campaign more easily and understand the return on your investment.
-A great way to set your goals is to use the SMART method.
-SMART stands for:
+Remember to make your goals SMART:

 But it might also be helpful to look at other metrics, including website traffic.
 If your traffic stays primarily the same, but your engagement increases, that indicates an improvement in content quality.
 However, if your traffic and engagement increase at the same time, the ratio between traffic and engagement might have stayed the same.
 So, you might be able to increase your engagement rate even more if you focus on improving your content’s quality.